BytePane

 What is Cypress used for?

 Cypress is primarily used for end-to-end web testing.
-It was created by Brian Mann in 2017 and follows the e2e testing paradigm.
+It was created by Brian Mann in 2017.
+It follows the e2e testing paradigm.

 Is Cypress hard to learn?